return-cache/return-cache/README.md

 # return-cache

-node.js module that takes an async function/promise and returns data from existing file cache
+It takes an async function/promise and returns data from existing file cache or if no cache exists, it creates cache as JSON file for next use.